 TLDR Mini rats have thinner skin, more fat, and different hair cycles than Wistar rats due to lower growth hormone levels.

-This study compared age-related changes in dorsal skin histology between Mini rats (MRs) with suppressed growth hormone (GH) expression and Wistar rats (WRs).
-MRs exhibited thinner skin with less collagen, more subcutaneous adipose tissue, and smaller sebaceous glands compared to WRs.
-Notably, the hair cycle differed significantly; MRs entered a prolonged telogen phase after two 4-week cycles, while WRs began a third cycle.
-The difference in hair cycle patterns may be linked to lower serum insulin-like growth factor (IGF)-1 levels in MRs, despite similar IGF-1 and IGF-1 receptor mRNA levels in skin tissues.
+The study examined age-related changes in the dorsal skin histology of Mini rats (MRs) and Wistar rats (WRs), focusing on the impact of growth hormone (GH) deficiency.
+MRs, which had reduced plasma GH levels, exhibited thinner skin with less collagen, more subcutaneous adipose tissue, and smaller sebaceous glands compared to WRs.
+Notably, the hair cycle differed significantly between the strains; MRs entered a prolonged telogen phase after two 4-week cycles, while WRs continued to a third cycle.
+The lower serum insulin-like growth factor (IGF)-1 levels in MRs might have contributed to these differences, despite similar IGF-1 and IGF-1 receptor mRNA levels in the skin.
 MRs were considered a valuable model for studying dermatopathy related to GH deficiency and understanding GH's effects on skin and hair follicle development.

 47 citations